jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - Living water (19:17)

-Water from an ever-flowing spring.
+<mark>Water from an ever-flowing spring.
 Fallacious springs which run dry even once in seven years are disqualified.
-(Sifri; Talmud, Parah 8:9)
+(Sifri; Talmud, Parah 8:9)</mark>

-This is lesson in the meaning of truth: something which exists under certain circumstances but ceases under other is not "true", even when it does exist
+<mark>This is lesson in the meaning of truth: something which exists under certain circumstances but ceases under other is not "true", even when it does exist.
-(The Chassidic Masters)
+(The Chassidic Masters)</mark>

 ---